ZAPaDASH04/LEGO-Batman-Archipelago-Mod/README.md

 - Make a new game.
 If you already have an AP game then just load the save.
 - You should receive a hint message that you are connected or connecting.
 - Check the AP game webpage to see that you have connected.

+## Updating
+### Mod
+You can update the mod at any time even when a game has already genned.
+(This is doable but not supported.)
+- Download the new version.
+- Navigate to the "Mods" folder in wherever you installed Reloaded II (usually desktop .\Reloaded-II\Mods)
+- Move the 2 folders "legobatman1.apconnectsupport" and "legobatman1.apsupport" into the Reloaded II Mods folder.
+- Done.
+### Apworld
+You can update the apworld by doing the same thing you did to add it the first time.
+Archipelago will replace the old one.